Tom-Bom-badil/home-assistant_helios-vallox/www/helios_vallox_ventilation/lovelace_cards/readme.md

 This directory contains various Lovelace cards for the ventilation.
 Some are still under developemnt.

-## Remote control
+## Interactive remote control (e.g. for use on smartphones)

 In [remote_control.yaml](./remote_control.yaml) you can find a simulated remote control.
-All buttons are fully functional.
+All buttons are fully functional - they are working like in the physical remote control at your wall.

 The card has been tested both in a 1/4 screen column of a `sections`dashboard both on a PC (WQHD) and on the cell phone (HA companion app).

+_ToDo / note to self: The green display background still needs some proper / different positioning._

 ![image](https://github.com/user-attachments/assets/e679360f-599d-40e4-9f23-2ac57fa088ff)